Alexhuszagh/autocom/README.md

 ## RAII

-AutoCOM believes that resource initialization is acquisition, and that object destruction should free allocated resources.
+AutoCOM believes that resource acquisition is initialization (RAII): that construction should initialize COM objects and destruction should free allocated resources.
+To ensure resource management is tied to object lifecycle, AutoCOM includes the following features:

-- Smart-pointers wrap COM objects, removing calls to `AddRef` and `Release`.
+- Smart-pointers wrappers for COM objects, removing calls to `AddRef` and `Release`.
-- Thread-local counters manage COM library initialization/uninitialization in COM object constructors/destructors.
+- Thread-local counters manage COM library initialization/uninitialization in constructors/destructors.
-- BSTR, VARIANT, and SAFEARRAY have the RAII counterparts Bstr, Variant, SafeArray.
+- BSTR, VARIANT, and SAFEARRAY have the RAII counterparts Bstr, Variant, SafeArray in the `autocom` namespace.

 ## Standard Template Library

-AutoCOM aims to bridge Windows types with the Standard Template Library, to facilitate use of COM APIs in modern C++.
+AutoCOM adds Standard Template Library (STL) container methods to Windows-specific containers, to facilitate use of COM APIs in modern C++.

-The `Bstr` and `SafeArray` RAII classes have interfaces comparable to `std::wstring` and `std::vector`, and can be implicitly converted to `BSTR` and `SAFEARRAY`.
+`Bstr` and `SafeArray` have interfaces comparable to `std::wstring` and `std::vector`, and are implicitly convertible to `BSTR` and `SAFEARRAY`.

 ```cpp
 com::Bstr string(L"This is a string");